Skip to content

 How the SDK Fits into a Wider Agent Platform Stack

-The Anthropic Agent SDK is one component in the production agent stack.
-Higher layers can be handled through Anthropic-managed services or SDK features, depending on the implementation.
+The Agent SDK is one component in the production agent stack.
+Higher layers reach teams through Anthropic-managed services, SDK features, or a platform.

-LangChain's analysis of agent harnesses frames the organizing principle: an agent decomposes into a model (intelligence) and a harness (everything that makes intelligence useful).
-Anthropic extends this with a production caveat: the harness encodes assumptions about what the model cannot do on its own, and those assumptions go stale as models improve.
+LangChain's analysis of agent harnesses frames the organizing principle: an agent decomposes into a model supplying intelligence and a harness making that intelligence useful.
+Anthropic adds a production caveat, that the harness encodes assumptions about what the model cannot do alone and those assumptions go stale as models improve.

 text

-Layer 7: Observability & Evaluation ← SDK provides: built-in observability (OpenTelemetry traces, metrics, logs); evaluation patterns mostly via external tooling and guidance
+Layer 7: Observability & Evaluation <- SDK provides: OpenTelemetry traces, metrics, logs; cost tracking

-Layer 6: Auth / RBAC / Human-in-the-Loop ← SDK provides: can_use_tool and tool permission controls
+Layer 6: Auth / RBAC / Human-in-Loop <- SDK provides: can_use_tool and permission modes

-Layer 4: Orchestration / Durable Execution ← SDK provides: limited support
+Layer 4: Orchestration / Durability <- SDK provides: sessions, checkpointing, external session storage

-Layer 2: Context Engineering ← SDK provides: compaction
+Layer 2: Context Engineering <- SDK provides: compaction, tool search

 Layer 1: SDK / API Primitives